 Many historians credit Marco Polo with bringing Pasta to Italy, after discovering it on his travels to China in 1271.
 However, there are records of pasta already existing in Italy way before Marco Polo returned from the Far East.
 For example, in 1279 a.d.
 Italian Ponzio Bastone wrote a will where he bequeathed his heirs with a bin filled with macaroni.
 Also, Romans in ancient times were already making a kind of pasta, or dough, with flour and water.

-In the United States, it was Thomas Jefferson who introduced pasta to Americans.
+It was Thomas Jefferson who introduced pasta to North America.
 While on a stint in Europe as the American Ambassador to France, Jefferson is thought to have visited Naples, where he tried pasta for the first time.
 When he returned to America in 1789, he brought crates of macaroni and a pasta-making machine with him.
-However, pasta did not become widely available in the United States until the 19th century, when a surge of Italian immigrants arrived in America, bringing and commercializing dried pasta, turning it into a staple food in every American household.
+However, Pasta did not become widely available until the 19th century, when a surge of Italian immigrants arrived in America and Canada, bringing and commercializing dried pasta.
+One of the early manufacturers of Pasta was the Canelli family who migrated from Italy in 1845 and began selling pasta on the streets of Montreal in 1867.
+And so it was not long before Pasta was a staple food in every household.

 Pasta is so popular because it can be quickly made with any staples you have in your pantry, such as olive oil, onion, garlic, basil, and tomato, for a quick and easy sauce.
 Because it is such a neutral ingredient, pasta can be had with almost anything you can think of, so you can let your imagination fly while cooking pasta: add some meat, fish or seafood, vegetables, cream, cheese... the possibilities are endless.